Dubai Ports World controversy: Chronology

 Congressional politicians were quick to respond after Schumer's press conference and the AP story put the Dubai Ports deal in the national spotlight.
 Both Democratic and Republican members of Congress started to question the approval.
 Republican leaders Dennis Hastert and Bill Frist, who usually work closely with the office of the President, publicly questioned the deal.
 Frist said "If the administration cannot delay the process, I plan on introducing legislation to ensure that the deal is placed on hold until this decision gets a more thorough review."

 On February 22, 2006, President Bush threatened to veto any legislation passed by Congress to block the deal, a veto that would be his first.
 In a statement to reporters, Bush claimed, "It would send a terrible signal to friends and allies not to let this transaction go through."
 DP Worlds Chief Operating Officer, Ted Bilkey engaged a number of high-profile lobbying firms to garner congressional support for the deal.

 The controversy created a public and unusually high-profile dispute within the Republican Party, and between the Republican-controlled Congress and the Republican-controlled White House.

 On February 23, 2006, DPW volunteered to postpone its takeover of significant operations at the ports to give the White House more time to convince lawmakers that the deal poses no increased risks from terrorism.

 According to the website of P&O Ports, the port-operations subsidiary of P&O, DPW would take over stevedore services at 12 East Coast ports including the Port of Portland (Maine); Port of Boston; Port of Davisville; New York City; Port Newark; Port of Philadelphia; Port of Camden; Port of Wilmington; Port of Baltimore; and Virginia locations at Newport News, Norfolk, and Portsmouth.

-Additionally, DPW would have taken over P&O stevedoring operations at nine ports along the Gulf of Mexico including the Texas ports of Beaumont, Port Arthur, Galveston, Houston, Freeport, and Corpus Christi, plus the Louisiana ports of Lake Charles and New Orleans.
+Additionally, DPW would have taken over P&O stevedoring operations at nine ports along the Gulf of Mexico including the Texas ports of Beaumont, Port Arthur, Galveston, Houston, Freeport, and Corpus Christi, as well as the Louisiana ports of Lake Charles and New Orleans.

 Former Senate Majority Leader and 1996 Republican presidential candidate Bob Dole was hired by Dubai Ports World to lobby Congress on its behalf against bipartisan criticism of the deal.
 Mr. Dole was a special counsel in the Washington office of the law firm of Alston & Bird.
-DP World hired the firm in 2005 to help shepherd its purchase of the British-based firm P&O.
+DP World hired the firm in 2005 to help shepherd its purchase of the British-based firm P&OP&O.